MARYUM N. ALAM

 Cases of Presidential Decision-Making Examined Using Archival Records

+Time horizons are invoked not only in presidential decision-making and rhetoric, but also in public discourse.
 Article, "The Impatient Ones" from the Economist, 8/19/67, EX ND 19/C0 312, WHCF, Box 228, LBJ Library.